-Miguel Cases is the managing partner of the firm and the leader of the corporate law and financial services group.
+Miguel Cases is the managing partner of Cases & Lacambra and the leader of the corporate law and financial services group.
 He has extensive experience in advising credit institutions and investment services firms, having participated in some of the most cutting-edge transactions in both Spain and Andorra in recent years.
 He is an expert in the legal framework and regulatory environment applicable to entities subject to prudential supervision, especially those rendering financial and investment services, and in investment arbitration procedures.
-Miguel participated in the drafting of the Spanish standards for master netting agreements, in the regulation of netting and financial guarantees, and in other regulations of the financial sector.
-He has also been on different working committees for the development of market standards in the International Swaps and Derivatives Association (ISDA).
+Miguel participated in the drafting of the Spanish standards for master netting agreements, in the regulation of netting and financial guarantees, and in other regulation of the financial sector.
+He has also served on different working committees for the development of market standards in the International Swaps and Derivatives Association (ISDA).

-Laura Nieto is a managing associate of Cases & Lacambra and a member of the banking and finance practice in the Andorran office.
-Laura specialises in banking and financial regulation, having in-depth understanding of the asset management industry.
-She has extensive experience advising credit institutions and investment services firms in the legal framework and regulatory environment applicable to entities subject to prudential supervision, especially in the provision of financial and investment services.
-Her practice includes the precontracting, contracting and post-contracting of financial instruments and structured products, as well as global legal advice on netting market agreements and financial collateral arrangements.
-She has also developed projects relating to compliance with AML, market abuse (MAR), investor protection (MiFID), data protection and CRDIV-CRR regulations, including corporate governance and solvency/capital requirements.
+Laura Nieto is a partner of Cases & Lacambra and a member of the banking and finance practice in Andorra.
+Laura specialises in banking and financial regulation and has extensive experience advising credit institutions and investment services firms in the regulatory environment applicable to entities subject to prudential supervision, especially in the provision of financial and investment services.
+Her practice includes advising on financial instruments and structured products, netting market agreements and financial collateral arrangements.
+She has also developed projects relating to compliance with AML, market abuse (MAR), investor protection (MiFID), data protection and CRDIV-CRR regulations.
+Laura has also advised international entities willing to enter the insurance market to cover the risks triggered in the crypto universe.